szymon-gawel/WorkHours/README.md

 - Calculating salary
 - Clearing all  values in shared preferences (logs are not removed)
 - Changing theme (light/dark) with switch
+- Changing language (Polish and English are available at the moment)

 In progress:
 - Showing history of months